Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_System-Modelling/differential_equations.md

 | Autonomous Equations          | $\frac{dy}{dx} = f(y)$  |  Autonomous differential equations are separable and can be solved by direct integration.

 :::

+## Modeling in the Real World

+In practice, the choice between using an ODE, SDE, or PDE depends on the fidelity required by the model.
+While closed-form solutions (like those for the M/M/1 queue from {sec}`sec:queueing_systems`) are elegant, real-world systems often require the numerical approximation of these differential equations, bridging the gap between mathematics and computational simulation.